 Life-saving organ transplants have become a standard of care, and people living with HIV (PLWH) are finally joining the party, at least in some cities.

 How did we get here?
 Life-saving organ transplantation has, historically, not been available to anyone and everyone who needs it.
 Imagine a donor organ like a ticket to see Beyoncé in concert.
 There are only so many of these opportunities in a given span of time.
-In 1984, Congress passed the National Organ Transplant Act, which did two notable things.
+In 1984, Congress passed the National Organ Transplant Act (NOTA), which established the Organ Procurement and Transplantation Network (OPTN) to maintain a national registry for organ matching that would be operated by a private organization under federal contract.

 Even for people without HIV, there have never been enough donors to match the need.
 Many people (with and without HIV) died before a potentially life-saving organ became available.
 A disproportionate number of patients living with HIV were pushed down already long wait lists during the difficult years preceding antiretroviral therapies because they were deemed too ill to save.
 And so taken in context, both the medicine and politics of organ transplantation have improved immeasurably since 1984.

-Thirty years in the making, the HIV Organ Policy Equity (HOPE) Act allows organ transplants from donors with HIV to recipients with HIV.
-Until 2013, donors identified as HIV-positive were prohibited.
+Twenty-five years in the making, the HIV Organ Policy Equity (HOPE) Act allows organ transplants from donors with HIV to recipients with HIV.
+Until 2013, donors identified as living with HIV were prohibited.
 Advocates who pushed for the legislation campaigned on the fact that people living with HIV are more likely than people without HIV to develop end-stage kidney and liver disease.

 HOPE Act-authorized research protocols mean people living with HIV and end-stage liver or kidney disease may not wait as long for a transplant if an organ from a donor with HIV is available.
 The protocols also mean that people with HIV may now sign up to become organ donors.

-Shortly after Morales’ ESKD diagnosis, Benedict offered to undergo testing to determine whether he was a potential donor.
+Shortly after Morales’ end-stage kidney disease diagnosis, Benedict offered to undergo testing to determine whether he was a potential donor.
 The two were a match.

 Nearly three years later in 2020, the procedure was a success.
 Both were up and walking around within a few hours of their surgery, with relatively few complications since.
 Morales is on immunosuppressant treatments to prevent rejection, and other than adjustments to his ART regimen, his experience isn’t much different from transplants in people without HIV.